ischlo/cppRosm/README.md

 There are a few great packages for working with OSM data, they all provide a wide set of functionalities.
-If the size of your data is not excessive, like small city-village scale, `osmdata` might be your tool of choice in R. If the data gets bigger, `osmextract` could be the right choice.
+If the size of your data is not excessive, like small city/village scale, `osmdata` might be your tool of choice in R. If the data gets bigger, `osmextract` could be the right choice.
 This package aims to be both user friendly and flexible, but also high performing.